 On campus, I am involved with the Honors Student Association (HSA), I am on the Relay for Life Committee, and also a University Host.
 My freshman year I lived in the Honors LLC and had the best time and met some of my closest friends.
 In fact, the roommates/suitemates that I had freshman year are still my roommates today!
 Through the LLC, I had the opportunity to present research at the Northeast Regional Honors Conference last year.
 The conference was held in Providence, Rhode Island and I got to attend with a lot of my fellow honors students and listen to a lot of interesting talks.
 If you have any questions about Salisbury University, being from out-of-state, or just life in general please contact me, I would love to talk to you!

-Hi, I’m Natalie, a sophomore here at Salisbury!
-I am a pre-nursing major and am very excited to apply to the program this upcoming Spring semester.
+Hi, I’m Natalie, a Junior here at Salisbury!
+I am a Nursing major and am very excited to have been accepted into the Nursing Program this Fall.
 I was born and raised in Maryland and grew up in Prince George’s County.
 Freshman year I lived in the Honors LLC in Manokin Hall which made my transition to college very easy and has certainly impacted my overall experience at SU in the greatest way possible.
 When I am not in class you will usually find me in the Center for Student Achievement where I work as a Supplemental Instruction leader (SI) for Anatomy & Physiology I. This job requires me to plan 2 sessions a week for students enrolled in the historically difficult course to strengthen study skills and work with one another on lecture review materials that I have created.
 I am also a tour guide as well as an Orientation 102 leader.
 Aside from that, I am on the exec board for an all girl’s health and fitness club on campus called CHAARG.
 Thanks to the resources provided by the Honors College and the university in general, I have been able to take advantage of every opportunity presented to me and have been able to grow as a person, student, and leader.
-I was even fortunate enough to do a full 12-hour shadow day at Children’s National Hospital this past summer!
-I love talking about my experience at SU so feel free to reach out if you have questions about pre-nursing, the Honors College, or even just Salisbury in general.
+I was even fortunate enough to do a full 12-hour shadow day at Children’s National Hospital!
+I love talking about my experience at SU so feel free to reach out if you have questions about pre-nursing, nursing, the Honors College, or even just Salisbury in general.
 I’d love to help!

 Hi!
-I am a sophomore from Philadelphia, Pennsylvania pursuing a dual degree in Marketing and Environmental Studies with a minor in Spanish.
+I am a Junior from Philadelphia, Pennsylvania pursuing a dual degree in Marketing and Environmental Studies with a minor in Spanish.

 The Honors College has offered me a great deal of opportunities and resources beginning my freshman year.
 I was able to conduct research, with the help of my Honors professors, on paradoxical marketing strategies in the beauty industry.
 Through Honors and the Office of Undergraduate Research, I was able to travel and present my research at the Northeast Regional Honors College and the National Conference on Undergraduate Research last year.
 I am also a member of the sophomore Honors Living Learning Community.

-In continuing my passion for nonprofit work and leadership, last January, I began my internship with the United Way of the Lower Eastern Shore, where I serve as their Marketing and Communications Intern.
-After completing my internship at the end of the fall semester, I will be studying abroad in Costa Rica for the spring.
-I will be traveling to the School for Field Studies in Costa Rica to research and study Costa Rican biodiversity and conservationism in relationship to economic development.
+In continuing my passion for nonprofit work and leadership, last January, I began my internship with the United Way of the Lower Eastern Shore, where I served as their Marketing and Communications Intern.
+After completing my internship at the end of the fall semester, I studied abroad in Costa Rica for the spring.
+I travelled to the School for Field Studies in Costa Rica to research and study Costa Rican biodiversity and conservationism in relationship to economic development.

-Hello, I am a sophomore from Oakland, New Jersey pursuing a degree in Finance with a minor in Accounting.
+Hello, my name is Corinne Sherry I am a junior from Oakland, New Jersey pursuing a degree in Finance and Information Systems with a minor in Accounting.